 – How to test Pins with secret boards

-– How to sell art, crafts & jewelry on Pinterest
+– How to sell art, crafts & jewelry online with Pinterest

-Selling on Pinterest is a bit different because you’ll need a business account with followers to advertise your products to.
+Selling on Pinterest is a bit different because you’ll need a business account with followers.
 But even if you don’t have a massive follower base yet, you can use Promoted Pins to advertise your products.
 This way you have a chance to get someone to follow your boards and buy your products.

 You’ll create your business account.
 Then, populate it with boards and content.
 Find people to follow.
 Encourage your fans to follow you on Pinterest by sharing your account information on social media and on your eCommerce website.
-Add a Pin it button to your photos on your eCommerce website.
+Finally, add a Pin It button to your photos on your eCommerce website.

 When you have a Pin for your products, you’ll follow a series of steps to activate buyable pins.
 Then, whenever you create a Pin that points to a product detail page URL, the Pin will automatically activate as Buyable.

-- How to integrate your online store with your Facebook Page
+- – How to integrate your store with your Facebook Page

-– How to promote products or campaigns with Timeline Cover Photo
+– How to promote and sell products online with Timeline Cover Photo

 – How to share product links in your Facebook updates without being an annoying broken record